ahmedlabib02/Lebo-and-Co/README.md

 7. **Manage Credit Card Points**: View credit card points and redeem them for cashback.
 8. **Transfer Money**: Transfer money to other bank accounts, whether internal, domestic, or international.
 9. **Report Credit Card Issues**: Report credit card theft, loss, or damage and apply for replacements.
-10. **Pay Credit Card Bills**: Pay their credit card bills partially or in full using bank transfers, or third party applications.
+10. **Pay Credit Card Bills**: Pay their credit card bills partially or in full using bank transfers, or third-party applications.
 11. **Set/Receive Reminders**: Set and receive reminders for payments due for bills, loans, or credit card bills.
 12. **View Credit Card Info**: View credit card details as well as the credit card transactions.
 13. **Third-Party Bill Payments**: Have the option to pay gas, water, electricity, or telephone bills using third-party apps or through the bank itself.